FAQs

 We believe the communities closest to the project should benefit from it – with these communities being best placed to recommend what they believe a “community benefit” should be.

-We are grateful for the many community benefit suggestions that you made at the first phase of consultation, which are all now being carefully considered.
+We are grateful for the many community benefit suggestions that you made during both phases of consultation, which are all now being carefully considered.

 We are also exploring how a community benefit package could be managed for the Project.
-We are in discussions with organisations such as Two Ridings Community Foundation to understand how best a fund can be managed and implemented.
 Any fund will be managed independently from the Project to ensure that the funds work best for local people.

 Further information regarding community benefits and our intentions for working with the local community can be found here.